 Section 504 for Children with Anxiety

-Section 504 is a civil rights law, used to make sure children with disabilities are not discriminated against within the school setting.
+Section 504 is a civil rights law used to make sure children with disabilities are not discriminated against within the school setting.
 This law is less restrictive than IDEA (Individuals with Disabilities Education Law) and can help students with disabilities that do not qualify for special education services.
-Section 504 requires school districts provide a “Free and Appropriate Education” (FAPE) to all students, regardless of disability.
+Section 504 requires school districts provide "Free Appropriate Public Education" (FAPE) to all students, regardless of disability.

 According to the law, a disability is defined as: